thanos-community/thanos-operator/README.md

 Usage of ./bin/manager:
   -enable-http2
-    	If set, HTTP/2 will be enabled for the metrics and webhook servers -feature-gate.enable-service-monitors
+    	If set, HTTP/2 will be enabled for the metrics and webhook servers -feature-gate.enable-prometheus-operator-crds
-    	If set, the operator will manage ServiceMonitors for Prometheus Operator (default true) -health-probe-bind-address string
+    	If set, the operator will manage ServiceMonitors for components it deploys, and discover PrometheusRule objects to set on Thanos Ruler, from Prometheus Operator. (default true)
+  -health-probe-bind-address string
     	The address the probe endpoint binds to. (default ":8081") -kubeconfig string